SolyanikSergey/Shop/README.md

 ## Questions and Answers

 **Q:** How do we know if a user is authenticated? <br />
 **A:** Token-based authentication used in this solution.
 It means, that user should provide credentials to get a token.
 This token should be used to requests, that requires authorization.
+If user provided valid token, it means that user is authenticated.

 **Q:** Is it always possible to buy an item?<br />
 **A:** No, in this solution, user isn't able to buy an 'out of stock' item (item with stock count = 0)